Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 As you saw before, New Relic Pathpoint is comprised of  different types of Touchpoints, for now five, which are adapted according to the needs of each business, and they are;

-* PRC (Person Count) are used to count people
+* PRC (Person Count), used to count people
-* PCC (Process Count)  are used to count processes
+* PCC (Process Count), used to count processes
-* APC (Application Health)  are used to see the health of an application
+* APC (Application Health), used to see the health of an application
-* FRT (Front End Health)measures the health of the Front End of your APP
+* FRT (Front End Health), which measures the health of the front end of your APP
-* SYN are used to assess the health of a Syntethic monitor
+* SYN, used to assess the health of a Syntethic monitor

 There are three diferent colors, for a Touchpoint state (on the left of the Touchpoint name), and they are;